malconip/repo-mcp-server/README.md

 ### Indexing Files

 ```
-Hey Claude, use the filesystem MCP to read /emperion/azure-iac/main.bicep
+Hey Claude, use the filesystem MCP to read /repository/azure-iac/main.bicep
-and index it in the emperion-knowledge server.
+and index it in the repository-knowledge server.
 ```

 Claude will: